 When you’re the Other Woman in an affair, it’s a rollercoaster of highs and lows.
 At some point, you will become sick of the situation and will want to break off the affair.
 Breaking up is generally hard to do even when we really want to and know that it’s the right thing.

-Affairs can be extra tough to walk away from because there’s that fear that you haven’t been understanding and patient enough – you have – and that all pervasive fear that you’re going to break up with Mr Married/Attached just at that moment when he was actually going to leave his wife/girlfriend.
+Affairs can be extra tough to walk away due to fear that you haven’t been understanding and patient ‘enough’.
+To be clear, you have.
+There’s also that all-pervasive fear that you’re going to break up with Mr Married/Attached at precisely that moment when he was actually going to leave his wife/girlfriend.
 There’s the sense of rejection, loss, and even abandonment that can be activated by an affair.
 It can feel like an exorcism that brings up every ugly thought and issue that you may have been unaware was rumbling around inside you.

-Before you go down the breakup route, do have an honest conversation with you and ask:
+Before you go down the break-up route, do have an honest conversation with you and ask:

-Is this a halfhearted cry for attention from him that I hope will force his hand into making the decision to be with me?
+Is this a half-hearted cry for attention from him that I hope will force his hand into making the decision to be with me?

 If you’re serious, here are some suggestions for making an exit that focuses on self-care.

 1. Be firm and strong.

 Be resolute about your decision and immovable.
 If you really do want to break up and you’re sick of the situation, he shouldn’t be able to wheedle his way around you.
 One of the strengths that he’s employed up until this point in the affair is talking you into (and out of) certain things.
 This time he can’t.
 This time he won’t.

 If you put the focus of the breakup on him, he can make excuses that he means at the time but probably don’t hold up after the event.
 Promises will be made that are highly unlikely to be kept once you’ve calmed down.
 Yes, you are breaking up because he can’t give you what you need, want and deserve, however, you’re also breaking up with him because YOU are better than this.
 You are not that woman anymore.